Tag Archives: featured

 A few of his letters are included in the Holocaust Letters Exhibition at the Wiener Library, London https://wienerholocaustlibrary.org/exhibition/holocaust-letters/

 WARTH MILLS Friedel was interned in dreadful conditions at Warth Mills in Bury, Lancashire.
 I am delighted that Richard Shaw has initiated this important project to trace the descendants of those interned there and in so doing tell the stories of the internees.
 This is an important piece of social history and still relevant today.
-See more here
+See Deborah tell Friedel’s story of internment here.

 KRISTALLNACHT To mark the 80th anniversary of the dreadful events of Kristallnacht in November 1938, the Wiener Library has included a photograph of Friedel in Berlin and two letters between him and his sister, in their exhibition, SHATTERED: Pogrom, November 1938.
 This is all further evidence that ‘family’ papers are testament to historical events.